menandmice/micetro_docs/guides/user-manual/webapp_import_ipam_data.rst

 Overview
 --------

-To import IP address ranges or IP addresses into the Men & Mice Suite, the Import wizard in Networks can be used.
+To import IP address ranges or IP addresses into the Men&Mice Suite, the Import wizard in Networks can be used.

 The Import wizard can be used to import: